Vyral/base-template/_posts/2025-06-10-how-to-find-trusted-real-estate-agents-anywhere-in-the-u-s.md

 While my home base is Portland, Oregon, I want to remind you that **I can help you anywhere in the country and even internationally.**

-The other day, I met with a past client and friend, and she said, "Wow, we're moving to Boston, and I wish I could find someone like you there."
+The other day, I met with a past client and friend, and she said, “Wow, we’re moving to Boston, and I wish I could find someone like you there.”
 It was a heartfelt compliment, but it also made me realize that many of my clients don’t know I have a strong, trusted network of top agents nationwide.

 {% include pullquote.html %}